Shopify/Klint/docusaurus/docs/2-core-concepts/react-integration.md

 }
 ```

-Remember that Klint's architecture is optimized for canvas rendering performance, but it comes with the responsibility to manage your application's data flow and component updates carefully.
+Remember that Klint's architecture is optimized for canvas rendering performance and does what i cans to save precious CPU cycles, but it comes with the responsibility to manage your application's data flow and component updates carefully.